Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Perk Required : Necromancy

+_Effect_ :

+* Skeletons, Ghostly, and Spectral Summons cast cost are reduced by 25% (stacks on top of existing mastery reductions)
+* Raised minions  cast cost are reduced by 25% (stacks on top of existing mastery reductions)

 **Dark Infusion**

 Reanimated entities have more health, higher resistance to elemental damage, and they no longer decay into dust.